carlosgm128/carlosgm128/README.md

 - 👋 Hi, I’m @carlosgm128
 - 👀 I’m interested in web developmnet
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on iwth great development team
+- 💞️ I’m looking to collaborate on with great development team
 - 📫 How to reach me at carlosgm128@gmail.com